Comparison of Cable, DSL and T1 Broadband Internet Access Options

-Ethernet, Ethernet over Copper (EoC), Ethernet over DS1, and Ethernet over DS3 are more desirable services than T1 or DS3 services since they provide similar reliability as T1 service and the cost per megabyte of bandwidth is usually much less than for T1 or DS3 service.
+Ethernet, Ethernet over Copper (EoC), Ethernet over DS1, and Ethernet over DS3 are more desirable services than cable, T1 or DS3 services since they provide similar reliability as T1 service and the cost per megabyte of bandwidth is usually much less than for T1 or DS3 service.
 Ethernet services are not as widely available as T1 service; however, carriers are building facilities to make it available in more and more locations.

 Satellite Internet Service

 Because of the latency and limited throughput allowed on satellite internet service, it is generally only used at remote locations where there are not sufficient other choices.
 If you are in this situation and would like more info,